JetBrains/kotlin/INTEROP.md

 ### Scope-local pointers ###

-It is possible to create scope-stable pointer of C representation of `CValues<T>` instance using `CValues<T>.ptr` extension property available under `memScoped { ... }`.
+It is possible to create a scope-stable pointer of C representation of `CValues<T>` instance using the `CValues<T>.ptr` extension property, available under `memScoped { ... }`.
-It allows to use APIs which requires C pointers with lifetime bound to certain `MemScope`.
+It allows using the APIs which require C pointers with a lifetime bound to a certain `MemScope`.
 For example:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>